-GRASSROOTS MALAWI was created to find real solutions to eradicating hunger and achieving food sovereignty within communities in Malawi.
-We plan to achieve these goals by persuading local government, domestic civil society, foreign voluntary agencies, large and small donors, and the local farming and commercial communities to work in greater unity.
+GRASSROOTS MALAWI was created to find lasting solutions to eradicating hunger and achieving food sovereignty within communities in Malawi.
+We plan to achieve these goals by creating multi purpose development hubs anchored to existing structures and projects in Malawi.
+We will be working with local government, domestic civil society, foreign voluntary agencies, large and small donors, and the local farming and commercial communities to work in greater unity.

 It is our goal to create an organized united front to pool ideas and resources and help bring self sufficiency to the people of Malawi.